david-leon/script_cython_compile/README.md

     scc python_file -compiler msvc
     scc python_file -save_folder .

-This will generate *.pyd and *.def files on Windows or *.so file on Linux in the same directory with the source python file (by default) or in the directory specified by `-save_folder`
+This will generate *.pyd file on Windows or *.so file on Linux in the same directory with the source python file (by default) or in the directory specified by `-save_folder`

+## Q&A
+1. Q: Error `ImportError: dynamic module does not define module export function` when importing from the generated .pyd/.so file
+   A: DO NOT rename the generated .pyd/.so file